+- Review these policies and resources for more information:

-- Conflicts of Interest Policy - Conflict of Interest Disclosure Form
+- Conflicts of Interest Policy

+- Conflict of Interest Disclosure Form

-Q: Our Company is looking for a new supplier of a certain product we need.
+- Q: Our Company is looking for a new supplier of a certain product we need.
 My friend from high school owns a company that sells that product.
-Can I recommend that we use her company?

-A: Yes, you can put our Company and your friend in touch, but since this has the potential to be a conflict of interest, you should also disclose the relationship to your HR Representative.
+Can I recommend that we use her company? - A: Yes, you can put our Company and your friend in touch, but since this has the potential to be a conflict of interest, you should also disclose the relationship to your HR Representative.
 Further, you can't be involved in the decision-making process regarding who the Company should use as a supplier.

-It Starts with Knowing: Protecting Company Security
+It Starts with Knowing:

+Protecting Company Security

-Do your part to help keep our buildings and facilities secure.
-For example, don't let unauthorized people enter into secure buildings behind you and make sure all visitors are properly accompanied.
+and facilities secure.
+For example,

+don't let unauthorized people enter into secure buildings behind you and make sure all visitors are properly resources for more information: